 Privacy by Design Documentation for Software Engineers (PbD-SE) - http://docs.oasis-open.org/pbd-se/pbd-se/v1.0/csd01/pbd-se-v1.0-csd01.html

-Additionally, the NISTR should take advantage of other NIST standards and Special Publications, such as SP 800-53A r4, and important privacy engineering and risk management related work, such as the European PRIPARE initiative which is consolidating the concepts of privacy-by-design into an initial methodology and process reference model for systematically incorporating PbD in ICT software engineering approaches.
+Additionally, the NISTR should take advantage of other NIST standards and Special Publications, such as SP 800-53A r4, and important privacy engineering and risk management related work, such as the European PRIPARE initiative and other intiatives.
+PRIPARE, for example is consolidating the concepts of the privacy management and reference model and privacy-by-design into an initial methodology and process reference model for systematically incorporating the PMRM and PbD into its ICT software engineering approaches.

 These and other standards published by ISO, IETF and other standards organizations provide important models and methodologies needed for engineering privacy- and risk management compliant systems and for demonstrating accountability.
 They must be referenced and utilized by NIST in developing NISTIR 8062.